 Everyone loves the feel of a soft carpet underneath the feet but there are a few things that need to be taken into consideration if opting for a carpet instead of a wood floor.
 As well as attracting dirt and dust mites they can quickly become unattractive if not taken care of properly and those with young families might want to consider the wear and tear a carpet might endure around children.

 Removing stains from a carpet can also be a costly venture and over time a carpet can become littered with different spots where stain remover has been applied.
+A wipe and sweep of a laminate floor is often quick and easy and any spillages or stains are removed immediately without altering the finish of the floor.

 If you are a little sensitive to the cold and keeping a room warm is a main factor on deciding against a wood floor then this should make you think again.
 Now with state of the art heating systems it is possible to save money and keep your home warm by adding under floor heating.